galdor/erl-jsv/doc/handbook.md

 can cause obscure errors; definitions should always be verified, either automatically by validation functions or separately by calling `jsv:verify_definition/2`.

+If validation succeeds, these functions return `{ok, CanonicalValue}` where `CanonicalValue` is the canonized version of the value passed in input.

 ### Options
 For `jsv:validate/3`, the following options are available: